 The Northern land of The Divinity

-The land known as Garuda consists mainly of large grasslands and various levels of forest type areas.
-All topped with a robust and snowy mountain range in the north that lead clear to the Divide.
-Its natural border to the west ends with the Enkai Mountain range.
+consists mainly of large grasslands and various forested areas.
+The northern edge of the region is topped with a snowy mountain range that opens out into the Divide.
+Garuda's western border is marked by the Enkai Mountain range.
 The living mountain god forbids almost all passage over his craggy body, forming a hard border with the country on the other side, Grimnest.
-A half circle of dense tropical like rainforest covers the west part of Garuda from Enkai until it breaks into The Isle.
-The most interesting border though is Garudas eastern border.
-The grasslands give way to marsh as they head east and into the Hawklore border.
-The curious element is that the marshland isn't so treacherous as to be impossible to travel.
-The eastern land that Hawklore occupies is abundant with natural resources, making Garuda's reluctance to expand there curious.
-Many researchers believe that the God King Hawken most likely had much to do with that decision.
+A half circle of dense tropical rainforest covers the western part of Garuda from Enkai until it breaks into The Isle.
+Perhaps most unique boundary of Garuda lies to the east.
+Here, the grasslands give way to marsh as they head east into the Hawklore border.
+The most interesting element of this is that the marshland isn't as treacherous as one might believe, and is actually quite easy to traverse.
+The eastern land that Hawklore occupies is abundant with natural resources, though curiously Garuda has been reluctant to expand there.
+Many researchers believe that the God King Hawken most likely had much to do with this decision.

 Shrines to the Undying

 .
 It is these foothills and the surrounding mountain range that The See'er call home.
 The See'er are the second culture that calls Garuda home.
-Though the See'er themselves have no ties to Garuda, their divine creator being the mysterious Ro'og.
-Nested in a remote area of the world, The See'er sit almost completely self-sufficient, down to the rugs in their homes.
-This doesn't stop travelers from making the journey for the remote people have said to be able to see the future.
-Once a year they hold a ceremony for their Ro'og and rumors abound of a secret society that can give glimpses into the future.
+The See'er themselves have no ties to Garuda, as their divine creator is the mysterious Ro'og, who is outside The Divinity.
+Nested in a remote area of the world, the See'er sit isolated and almost completely self-sufficient, even down to the rugs in their homes.
+This doesn't stop travelers from making the journey to their lands, as the remote people have said to be able to see the future.
+Once a year they hold a ceremony for their Ro'og, and rumors abound of a secret society that can give glimpses into the future.

 The Divine Order of the Phoenix Official Flag